 Bellatrix Black was feeling rather smug with her lot in life.

 Evans seemed bewildered as to why both of the twins were eyeing him stonily.
-More so, he was taking every care to avoid the lot of them to avoid any further 'misconception', and so even if her Tom did make any advances, they would hardly be accepted now.
+More so, he was taking every care to avoid the lot of them to avoid any further 'misconceptions', and so even if her Tom did make any advances, they would hardly be accepted now.
 She suppressed a smirk behind her cup of tea.

-Of course, she could have been a petty bitch and dumped all of his belongings into the lake - and she hadn't ruled that out at all, though she'd rather time it for when he had that work due with no time to rewrite - but this solution was far more suited to her preferences.
+Of course, she could have been a petty bitch and dumped all of his belongings into the lake – and she hadn't ruled that out at all, though she'd rather time it for when he had work due with no time to rewrite – but this solution was far more suited to her preferences.
 Whilst she had no objection to brute strength to get her way, she was a Black, and she'd try more subtle methods first.

 Besides, if Tom really did fancy the boy, he was bound to take notice of her in some manner if she sat with him and made advances.
 Maybe he might even get jealous – jealous if he fancied the boy, then furious with Evans if he fancied her.